Magician Hamid Ariento and his assistant at Claire Aarabella Parliament House.

 SSI CEO Violet Roumeliotis said supporting young women like Ms Dhillon to participate in events like CSW61 was in keeping with the vision of SSI’s Youth Collective initiative, which aims to empower multicultural youth to take on leadership roles and become a voice for other young people.

-“Today’s young women are tomorrow’s leaders, which is why it’s critical for organisations like NCOSS and SSI to give them opportunities to foster their abilities and make contacts that will assist them in their future careers,” she said.
+“Today’s young women are tomorrow’s leaders, which is why organisations like NCOSS and SSI must give them opportunities to foster their abilities and make contacts that will assist them in their future careers,” she said.

 “The participation of young women also ensures that their perspectives shape the outcomes of events like CSW61.
 Through their participation, Ms Dhillon and her fellow NCOSS representatives are giving other young women a voice.”

-SSI works with a number of CALD communities, including newly arrived migrants and refugees, and has a particular focus on supporting youth and women.
-It does this through initiatives including Youth Collective, Youth@Work and its Women at Risk Committee, which supports the wellbeing of refugee women in particularly vulnerable situations.
+SSI works with several CALD communities, including newly arrived migrants and refugees, and has a particular focus on supporting youth and women.
+It does this through initiatives including Youth Collective, Youth@Work and its Women at Risk Committee, which supports the well-being of refugee women in particularly vulnerable situations.

 Iman and her family (left) were among more than 200 people who attended the event.